 Intesa Sanpaolo's commitment to the Green Economy is also achieved through the issuance of bonds dedicated to the financing of environmental sustainability projects.

-Intesa Sanpaolo has developed a framework for the issuance of Green Bonds aimed at regulating the issuance of bonds with which projects and companies will be financed, both new and existing.
-The main objective is to support investments with measurable and monitorable environmental or social benefits through specific indicators.
+Intesa Sanpaolo has developed a framework for the issuance of Green Bonds aimed at regulating the issue of bonds with which projects and companies - that have a positive impact in terms of environmental sustainability, measurable and monitorable through specific indicators - will be financed.

-In June 2019, following the annual drafting commitment, Intesa Sanpaolo published its second Green Bond Report on the use of Green Bond proceeds and the related environmental benefits.
+In June 2020, following the annual publication commitment, Intesa Sanpaolo published its third Green Bond Report on the use of proceeds and the related environmental benefits.

-64.0% of the proceeds going to photovoltaics, 12.6% to wind, 12.5% to bioenergy, 9.3% to hydropower and 1.6% to energy efficiency.
-The environmental benefits of the 75 projects financed amount to more than 353 thousand tonnes of CO2 emissions avoided annually.
+The analysis shows that 60.5% of the proceeds are directed to photovoltaic, 13.3% to wind, 15.1% to bioenergy, 9.3% to hydropower and 1.8% to energy efficiency.
+The environmental benefits of the 76 financed projects amount to around 460,000 tonnes of CO2 emissions avoided annually.

 The Green Bond, linked to environmental projects, was issued in June 2017 for a total amount of 500 million euro.
 The report was subject to an independent third party limited assurance (KPMG).